maayaikeda/syllable_classifier/README.md

 *  An png plot of a spectogram with predicted syllables labeled like the example below.
 *  A CSV file with predicted syllable label, syllable duration, and start and end time.
 You can add code to extract other features such as pitch later.

-Work flow:
+## Work flow:

 Preparation:
 1. Filter audio file
 2. Segment files into syllables
-3. Label the files
+3. Convert the audio files to images
+4. Label/sort the files

 Train the classifier:

-4. Train the classifier
+5. Train the classifier
+6. Save the model

 Use the classifier:

+7. Load the model
-5. Upload a new song using the upload widget.
+8. Upload a new song using the upload widget
+9. Process the new file and classify detected syllables
-6. Create a table and an image with predicted syllable labels
+10. Create a table and an image with predicted syllable labels